pracool/Social-Distance-Tracker/README.md

 This repo has been modified , and is hard-coded for a specific video.

+To use this repo for another video or image one'd have to change the perspective params according to the image or video used in ./data/utils.py .

-The file ./data/utils.py has been modified in such a way that it serves its original purpose along with tracking the social distancing.
+The file ./data/utils.py has been modified in such a way that it serves its original purpose of yolov3 object detection along with tracking the social distancing.

 The original code for YoloV3 has been cloned from https://github.com/zzh8829/yolov3-tf2.